 What is a Hate Crime in NYC?

-An Assault or other crime will be charged as a hate crime when there is evidence that the act was committed because of a belief about the victim’s race, color, national origin, ancestry, gender, religion, religious practice age, disability or sexual orientation.
-Note that it does not matter whether or not that belief is accurate: a defendant who Assaults a Middle Eastern person on the assumption that he is Muslim will be guilty of a hate crime even if it turns out that his victim was actually Christian or Hindu.
-Likewise, an Assault triggered by a rumor that the victim is gay will still constitute a hate crime no matter the sexual orientation of the victim.
+An Assault or other crime will be charged as a hate crime when there is evidence that the act was committed because of a belief about the complaining witness’s race, color, national origin, ancestry, gender, religion, religious practice age, disability or sexual orientation.
+Note that it does not matter whether or not that belief is accurate: a defendant who Assaults a person of Middle Eastern ancestry on the assumption that he or she is Muslim will be guilty of a hate crime even if it turns out that the complaining witness was actually Christian or Hindu or even agnostic.
+Likewise, an Assault triggered by a rumor that the complaining witness is gay will still constitute a hate crime no matter the sexual orientation of the complaining witness.

 The most significant defense to an Assault charge in New York is known as “justification.”
-Justification basically means “self defense,” but also includes the defense of another person.
+Justification basically means “self defense,” but also includes the defense of another person, called a third party.
 Justification is an affirmative defense, which means that the defense must raise the issue and prevail by a preponderance of the evidence.
 In contrast to the high standard of the prosecution’s burden of proof beyond a reasonable doubt, preponderance of the evidence means only 51%.
-In fact, when justification is a credible defense, a skilled defense attorney may be able to get a case dismissed before trial and an especially favorable disposition short of dismissal.
+In fact, when justification is a credible defense, a skilled defense attorney may be able to persuade a prosecutor to dismiss a case before trial or to offer a favorable disposition or plea bargain that may fall short of dismissal.